 Instructions

-- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Line a baking tray with baking paper.
+- Preheat the oven to 400ยฐF/ 200ยฐC.
+Line the baking sheet with parchment paper.

-- Unroll the pastry on the working surface.
-Cut into triangles (or strips).
+- Unroll the puff pastry sheet on the working surface.
+Cut it into triangles.10 oz puff pastry

-- Place some chocolate chips/chopped chocolate at the base of the triangle.
-I had 10 nice triangles and used the edges to form croissants as well.
+- Fill with chocolate: Place some chocolate at the base of each triangle.
+I had 10 nice triangles and used the edges to form croissants as well.ยฝ cup chocolate chips or chopped chocolate

-- Roll up starting at the wider end.
-Place them, seam side down, on the baking tray, and make sure that the tip of the triangle is tucked under the croissant.
-Bend the edges to create the crescent shape.
+- Roll each piece of dough starting at the wider end.
+Place them seam-side down on the baking sheet, ensuring the tip of the triangle is tucked underneath the roll.
+Gently bend the ends to form a crescent shape.

-- In a small bowl, beat the egg and water with a fork.
-Brush the croissants with the mixture.
+- Egg brush: In a small bowl, beat the egg and water or milk with a fork.
+Brush the croissants with the mixture.1 egg + 1 tablespoon water

-- Bake for about 17 - 20 minutes or until deeply golden (check the packet's instructions regarding the baking time as well).
+- Bake chocolate puff pastry for 17 - 20 minutes or until deeply golden.

 Notes

-- I use a refrigerated ready-rolled puff pastry of about 25 cm/ 9.8 inches long, a little more or less is OK.
-Frozen pastry is perfectly fine as well.
-Thaw and roll (if necessary) according to the packet's instructions.
+- Puff pastry: I use refrigerated ready-rolled puff pastry, about 10 inches/ 25 cm long; a little more or less is fine.
+Frozen pastry works great, too - just thaw and roll it (if needed) according to the package instructions.

 Siti says